classgraph/classgraph/README.md

 public boolean classpathContentsModifiedSinceScan() { /* ... */ }
 ```

-### Get a list of all classes and interfaces on the classpath
+### Get a list of all whitelisted (and non-blacklisted) classes and interfaces on the classpath

 The names of all classes and interfaces reached during the scan, after taking into account whitelist and blacklist criteria, can be returned by calling the method `.getAllScannedClasses()` after calling `.scan()`.
 This can be helpful for debugging purposes.